-This week, we look back at four of our featured listings from six months ago, focusing on homes in Park Slope, Borough Park, Cobble Hill and Carroll Gardens.
+This week, our look back at four of our featured listings from six months ago focuses on homes in Sunset Park, Brooklyn Heights, Park Slope and Bed Stuy.